Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Methods

 Then we normalize for small variations around $\dpbg=0.50$ with

 For one realization of BG and SS characteristic strain, we calibrate the PTA to the background, then create 100 `sky realizations'--the random position, inclination, polarization, and phase assignment for single sources--and conduct SS detection statistics for each.
 By calculating detection statistics for 10 single sources for each frequency of each realization, we allow for the most detectable to depend on both strain amplitude and random location/orientation.
-This is repeated for 500 `strain realizations'--those created by Poisson sampling in Eq.\ \ref{eq:number_sampling}-- to create 50,000 combined `strain+sky realizations.'
+This is repeated for 500 `strain realizations' of $\hcbg$ and $\hcss$--those created by Poisson sampling in Eq.\ \ref{eq:number_sampling}, each with their own BG-calibrated PTA--to create 50,000 combined `strain+sky realizations.'

 Next, we predict the most likely frequencies of detection by calculating the $\dpssi$-weighted average frequency of all $n$ loudest single sources across all realizations of a given model:

 with weighted standard deviation: